FMR1: Gene expression

 The FMR1 gene is located on the X chromosome and contains a repeated CGG trinucleotide.
 In most people, the CGG segment is repeated approximately 5-44 times.
 Higher numbers of repeats of the CGG segment are associated with impaired cognitive and reproductive function.
 If a person has 45-54 repeats this is considered the "gray zone" or borderline risk, 55-200 repeats is called premutation, and more than 200 repeats is considered a full mutation of the FMR1 gene according to the American College of Medical Genetics and Genomics.
 The first complete DNA sequence of the repeat expansion in someone with the full mutation was generated by scientists in 2012 using SMRT sequencing.
-This is an example of a Trinucleotide repeat disorder.
+This is an example of a trinucleotide repeat disorder.
 Trinucleotide repeat expansion is likely a consequence of strand slippage either during DNA repair or DNA replication.

-FMR1 is a chromatin-binding protein that functions in the DNA damage response.
-FMR1 occupies sites on meiotic chromosomes and regulates the dynamics of the DNA damage response machinery during spermatogenesis.
+FMRP is a chromatin-binding protein that functions in the DNA damage response.
+FMRP occupies sites on meiotic chromosomes and regulates the dynamics of the DNA damage response machinery during spermatogenesis.